plancherb1/academic-kickstart/content/authors/SamSchoedel/_index.md

 ---
 # Display name
-name: Jason Jabbour
+name: "Sam Schoedel"

 # Username (this should match the folder name)
 authors:
-- JasonJabbour
+- SamSchoedel

 # Is this the primary user of the site?
 superuser: false

 # Custom link to external flag
-link_to_external_url: "https://jabbourjason.com/"
+link_to_external_url: "https://samschoedel.com/"

 ---